Diffusion Model Patching via Mixture-of-Prompts: Diffusion Model Patching (DMP)

-\paragraph{Prompt balancing loss.} We adopt two soft constraints from Shazeer~\etal~\cite{shazeer2017outrageously} to balance the activation of mixtures-of-prompts.
-(1) Importance balancing: In a mixture-of-experts setup~\cite{jacobs1991adaptive,jordan1994hierarchical}, Eigen~\etal~\cite{eigen2013learning} noted that once experts are selected, they tend to be consistently chosen.
-In our setup, the importance balancing loss prevents the gating network $\mathcal{G}$ from overly favoring a few prompts with larger weights and encourages all prompts to have similar overall importance.
-(2) Load balancing: Despite having similar overall importance, prompts might still be activated with imbalanced weights.
+\textbf{Prompt balancing loss.} We adopt two soft constraints from Shazeer~\etal~\shortcite{shazeer2017outrageously} to balance the activation of mixtures-of-prompts.
+(1) Load balancing: In a mixture-of-experts setup~\cite{jacobs1991adaptive,jordan1994hierarchical}, Eigen~\etal~\cite{eigen2013learning} noted that once experts are selected, they tend to be consistently chosen.
+In our setup, the load balancing loss prevents the gating network $\mathcal{G}$ from overly favoring a few prompts with larger weights and encourages all prompts to uniformly selected.
+(2) Importance balancing: Despite having similar overall load, prompts might still be activated with imbalanced weights.
 For instance, one prompt might be assigned with larger weights for a few denoising steps, while another might have smaller weights for many steps.
-The load balancing loss ensures that prompts are activated almost uniformly across all denoising steps (or noise levels).\footnote{For further details about the prompt balancing loss, please refer to~\cref{sec:prompt_balancing_loss}.}
+The load balancing loss ensures that prompts are activated with similar overall importance across all denoising steps.\footnote{For further details about prompt balancing loss, see Appendix.}

-\paragraph{Prompt efficiency.} \Cref{tab:model_params} presents the model parameters for various versions of the DiT architecture~\cite{peebles2022scalable} with and without the DMP, ranging from DiT-B/2 to DiT-XL/2 (where ``2'' denotes the patch size $K$).
+\textbf{Prompt efficiency.} \Cref{tab:model_params} presents the model parameters for various versions of the DiT architecture~\cite{peebles2022scalable} ranging from DiT-B/2 to DiT-L/2 (where ``2'' denotes the patch size $K$) and Stable Diffusion v1.5 with and without the DMP.
 Assuming a fixed 256$\times$256 resolution, using the DMP increases DiT-B/2 parameters by 1.96\%.
-For the largest model, DiT-XL/2, the use of DMP results in a 1.26\% increase to 683.5M parameters.
+For the largest model, Stable Diffusion v1.5, the use of DMP results in a 0.3\% increase to 892M parameters.
 The proportion of DMP parameters to total model parameters decreases as the model size increases, allowing for tuning only a small number of parameters compared to the entire model.